 Jupiter, Saturn, Uranus and Neptune form the outer planets.
 They are much colder, larger and more massive than the inner planets.
 Jupiter and Saturn are gas giants.
 Uranus and Neptune are ice giants.

-- Jupiter: is The largest and most massive planet in our solar system, and has at least 63 moons.
+- Jupiter: The largest and most massive planet in our solar system, Jupiter has 79 moons, which is more than any of the other planets.
 It is composed mainly of hydrogen and helium.